SuperOfficeDocs/superoffice-docs/docs/webtools/index.md

 * SuperOffice Windows users are advised to stay on the same version of MailLink as shipped with the SuperOffice Windows installer (MailLink with NetServer).
 This applies also to Windows / Web client mixed environments.
 If they upgrade MailLink to the one without NetServer, Windows client support will be disabled.

 * Pure SuperOffice Web 8.1 and 8.2 up to R04 environments.
 Normally they will be offered to download WebTools from the 8.1/8.2 release channel from the Download Service.
 If any are published, updates will also be provided from this channel.
-But let’s say there is a problem/bug which is fixed in 8.3 release.<br>The customer can then install the latest WebTools (without NetServer) through manual download from the Download Service.<br>When this is done a few things changes:
+But let’s say there is a problem/bug which is fixed in the 8.3 release.<br>The customer can then install the latest WebTools (without NetServer) through manual download from the Download Service.<br>When this is done a few things changes:

   * Windows support will no longer be available (which is not an issue for pure Web users).
   * The Download Service will NOT say this is an incompatible version for SuperOffice 8.1/8.2.
   * The Download Service will now offer updates from the new WebTools 8.3 release channel.

-### SuperOffice 8.2 R06 (8.2.6689) and into the future (which includes 8.3, 8.4, etc)
+### SuperOffice 8.2 R06 (8.2.6689) and into the future (which includes 8.3-)

 * SuperOffice Windows users can install the latest WebTools from the Download Service without worrying about compatibility.
 * Both Windows and Web installations use a new build of WebTools which ships **without** NetServer.